rolandkofler/matthew/README.md

 2. Flow:
   1. If the amount is too low it fails
   2. If the amount at least +1 ETH is higher than the STAKE and send within PERIOD since the last pay-in then the sender receives the last STAKE but pays in his STAKE.
-  3. If the grace PERIOD is over and nobody increased the STAKE, the last STAKE wins all the Ether, except one.

      ```

                           1ΞΞΞΞΞΞΞΞΞ*Period over